Trails of

 Overview

 Calabasas has a spider's web of trails with a large number of access points.
 Many are newer trails and are built to modern standards - smooth singletracks with many switchbacks to limit the steepness.
 The Calabasas Peak Motorway provides a climbing challenge for everyone, and the Calabasas Historic Trail, close to the 101 Freeway, is part of the missionary route from San Diego to San Francisco, El Camino Real, this section of which became part of the Ventura Highway before it was expanded to the current 101 Freeway.
 Through the Las Virgenes View Trail, they connect to Malibu Creek State Park to the west.
-The maps on these pages show some of the Calabasas trails, but by no means all of them.
-Yet to be explored, for example, is the backbone trail from Malibu Creek State Park to Topanga State Park.
+The maps on these pages show some of the Calabasas trails, but not all of them.
+Yet to be documented for example, is the backbone trail from Malibu Creek State Park to Topanga State Park.

 Calabasas Trails